slawler/SailTech/README.md

 ### About
 Development Repo for scripts to log & plot hydro-met and other data onboard sailboats, recorded using onbard sensors and instrumentation.

-#New: Plot Data from NOAA Stations
+** Just added: Plot Data from NOAA Stations